Magda Szubanski has discussed what she described as the “toughest year of her life” in a wide-ranging chat on Andrew Denton’s Interview.

 “Mostly because of mum, but the marriage equality stuff was really something I was so proud to do.

 “I just felt so nervous the whole time because if I put a foot wrong, I could be blowing it for everyone.
-I felt a tremendous responsibility.
-I haven’t had a proper break since that.
+I felt a tremendous responsibility and I haven’t had a proper break since that.

 “It was brutal.
 We don’t talk a lot about how it’s actually fucking traumatic, watching someone die… You’re not normal after someone you love has died and you’ve been there.”